Where to Camp

 Camping on Parkway lands outside of designated campgrounds or without a permit at backcountry sites is prohibited.

-The Parkway’s eight campgrounds were built years ago and do not offer RV hookups.
+The Parkway’s eight campgrounds were built years ago and do not currently offer RV hookups.
 Most Parkway campgrounds have at least some sites that will accommodate sizeable recreational vehicles.
-There are many private campgrounds in communities available just off the Access Points of the Parkway with full RV hookups and amenities.
+There are many private campgrounds in communities available just off the Parkway with full RV hookups and amenities.

 Camping